 A sabbatical is a period of (usually) unpaid time off of work between 3 and 12 months, though some companies offer paid sabbaticals as a reward for long service.
 In most countries they are a company perk, not a legal right, so taking one is not guaranteed.

 There are lots of reasons why people take a sabbatical, especially in a post-Covid world where we had to shut down completely for a couple of years.

 They are used to travel the world, pursue a passion, volunteer in a developing country, or even just to avoid the burnout of a busy life at work.

 For me, the reasons were varied.
 Travel has long been a passion of mine, and a career break was always something on the horizon, but it took a couple of big events in my life to make me realise the time was now.
-Having been missed out on a promotion at work, and then seeing my dad suffer a nasty road accident, I realised that we’d put it off for long enough.
+Having missed out on a promotion at work and then seeing my dad suffer a nasty road accident, I realised that we’d put it off for long enough.
 Within six months we had a sabbatical signed off and were on a plane to Southeast Asia.

 I speak to a lot of people about their reasons for taking a sabbatical and one thing is a constant throughout all the answers though ………. change.

 (If you want to read more check out my ‘Sabbatical Q&A‘ where I interview people about their sabbatical experiences).

 - What is a Sabbatical?

 - What Does the Law say About Sabbaticals?